Les Gets, France

-Les Gets is a smart, attractive looking and friendly town located in the Haute Savoie region of the French Alps that combines a traditional village feel with that of a modern winter sports resort.
+Les Gets is a smart, attractive-looking and friendly town located in the Haute Savoie region of the French Alps that combines a traditional village feel with that of a modern winter sports resort.

-Set at 1200 metres in altitude, and with slopes that face a variety of different aspects, the resort benefits from having a good snow record and a relatively short transfer time from Geneva Airport in what typically takes an hour by car.
-There's an excellent selection of shops, bars and cafes that run through the centre, separated from the main road that runs through to neighbouring Morzine and therefore pedestrian friendly.
-The ski area is part of the huge Portes Du Soleil network with Les Gets producing some of the finest terrain, especially for beginners and intermediates.
+Set at 1200 metres in altitude, and with slopes that face a variety of different aspects, the resort benefits from having a good snow record and relatively short transfer time from Geneva Airport in what typically takes an hour by car.
+There's an excellent selection of shops, bars and cafes that run through the centre, separated from the main road that runs through to neighbouring Morzine and therefore pedestrian-friendly.
+The ski area is part of the huge Portes Du Soleil network with Les Gets producing some of the finest terrains, especially for beginners and intermediates.
 The resort has a more upmarket feel than some of its Portes du Soleil counterparts and attracts families in particular, with the good choice of nursery slopes and easier runs above the village that are ideal for children.
 But, there's also some interesting off-piste and steeper skiing when the conditions are right and it's easy to drop down into Morzine and link up with the larger ski area of the Portes du Soleil.

 Les Gets, France